openbmc/openbmc/poky/documentation/migration-guides/migration-2.4.rst

 -  BitBake fires multiple "BuildStarted" events when multiconfig is enabled (one per configuration).
-For more information, see the ":ref:`Events <bitbake:bitbake-user-manual/bitbake-user-manual-metadata:events>`" section in the BitBake User Manual.
+For more information, see the ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-metadata:events`" section in the BitBake User Manual.

 -  By default, the ``security_flags.inc`` file sets a :term:`GCCPIE` variable with an option to enable